nikeshmhr/ctf/THM/25daysofchristmas/day13/README.md

-from #1 site author name is revealed as wade. look into his recent comment and you'll see note parzival its wordpress site so login with wade:parzival  // DOESNT GIVE ANYTHING FOR THIS QUESTINO use remmina to connect to server with creds wade:parzival
+from #1 site author name is revealed as wade. look into his recent comment and you'll see note parzival its wordpress site so login with wade:parzival  // DOESNT GIVE ANYTHING FOR THIS QUESTINO use remmina to connect to server with creds wade: the user.txt file will be in desktop with content:
+THM{HACK_PLAYER_ONE}
 ```

 3. [Optional] Elevate privileges and read the content of root.txt

 ```
+enumerate more on remmina session.
+Browser history? search on bing: CVE-2019-1388 (Windows Privilege Escalation Through UAC) read file from Administrator's desktop THM{COIN_OPERATED_EXPLOITATION}
 ```